Kilonova-Catcher/KNC-Manual/doc/calibration-frames.md

 Some amateur astronomers build a **library** of master calibration frames for their setup — as long as the conditions match, those masters can be reused.

 ---
+### Why Sorting Is Essential

+If you give your files clear names and organize them by type, most software (like ASTAP, Prism, Siril, etc.) can:
+- Automatically detect which frames are which (light, dark, flat, etc.)
+- Match them by filter, exposure, and temperature
+- Stack only the **correct** images together
+- Apply the **right** calibration frames during preprocessing

+Without this, the software might:
+- Fail to calibrate at all
+- Use the wrong calibration frames (causing bad corrections)
+- Require you to sort everything manually
+---

 ### Summary